Andrew S. Tanenbaum: Books

+One of Tanenbaum's most influential textbooks is Structured Computer Organization, first published in 1976.
+In the preface to the first edition, he famously began with the words: "Once upon a time computers were very simple."

 His book, Operating Systems: Design and Implementation and MINIX were Linus Torvalds' inspiration for the Linux kernel.
 In his autobiography Just for Fun, Torvalds describes it as "the book that launched me to new heights".

-His books have been translated into many languages including Arabic, Basque, Bulgarian, Chinese, Dutch, French, German, Greek, Hebrew, Hungarian, Italian, Japanese, Korean, Macedonian, Mexican Spanish, Persian, Polish, Portuguese, Romanian, Russian, Serbian, and Spanish.
-They have appeared in over 175 editions and are used at universities around the world.

 Doctoral students

 Tanenbaum has had a number of PhD students who themselves have gone on to become widely known computer science researchers.